 While you get those beautiful PDF (and many templates), Overleaf is a LaTeX editor, so getting that Word document from your manuscript can be a major issue.
 If you already target a journal where you know you need a Word document, I’m not convinced a LaTeX editor will be your first choice.

 There’s a surprisingly good commenting system (given that we’re looking at a LaTeX editor), but the comments tend to become displaced when you move text blocks around.
 So we tend to use LaTeX commands for commenting.
 By the way, the documentation Overleaf provides must be among the best LaTeX guides out there.
 The chat works well.

 Overleaf works to some extent on mobile browsers, but with the split screen (source, PDF) is less pleasant than other options.

 SciFlow is in many ways like Authorea: familiar if you come from a word processor, but in every respect created with academics in mind.
 The interface makes it very easy to structure your documents and move things around — that’s very handy!

 Contrary to Authorea requiring a paid plan unless you only use it occasionally, SciFlow is free — and according to their website promises to remain free.
-I guess this is something that can sway many authors.
+I guess this is something that can sway some authors.
 Collaboration works fine, though I somehow don’t find the commenting system super intuitive — sometimes I miss comments because they are not as strongly highlighted than say in Word.

 For references, you can connect to Mendeley and Zotero.
 I have tried this, and it works, but since my Zotero database is not small, I found the result too sluggish to work in practice.